 While there are a few sections of loose sand when you cross the wash, that’s the extent of the challenge on this trail.

-Consequently, it’s common to see older people enjoying this beautiful, relaxed ride.
-You can pedal for miles and miles on the Big Wash trail—the route mapped here covers the entire trail as an 8.2-mile out-and-back route.
+Consequently, it’s common to see older people enjoying this beautiful, relaxed hike.
+You can walk for miles and miles on the Big Wash trail—the route mapped here covers the entire trail as an 8.2-mile out-and-back route.

-If this isn’t enough riding for you, you can head deeper into the Honeybee-X trail system.
+If this isn’t enough hiking for you, you can head deeper into the Honeybee-X trail system.

 (Check out [this mountain bike route](https://fatmap.com/routeid/44933/Honeybee-X_Trailsfirstname.lastname@example.org,-110.9864424,201976.7571823,-89.6146536,0,762.2984977,normal) for a map.)
 The further you wander, the more remote the desert becomes, and the better the views get.